Frequently Asked Questions

 Q: Where is the EIOC located?

-The Electricity Infrastructure Operations Center (EIOC) is located on the campus of Pacific Northwest National Laboratory in Richland, Washington.
+The Electricity Infrastructure Operations Center (EIOC) is located in 3820 (Systems Engineering Building) on the campus of Pacific Northwest National Laboratory in Richland, Washington.
 Pacific Northwest National Laboratory is a U.S. Department of Energy research and development laboratory operated by Battelle.